-- 1. It is only available in Windows XP and 32-bit Vista guests with the Windows Guest Additions installed. - Only OpenGL acceleration is presently available in those guests; Direct3D is not yet supported and will be added in a future release. - 3.
+- Linux guests must have kernel 2.6.27 and higher as well as X.org server version 1.5 and higher.
+Ubuntu 8.10 and Fedora 10 have been tested and confirmed as working. - 2.
+The Guest Additions must be installed. - 3.
 Because the feature is experimental at this time, it is disabled by default and must be manually enabled in the VM settings (see chapter 3.7.1, General settings, page 45).

-Please see chapter 13, Known issues, page 187 also.
+Please see chapter 13, Known issues, page 200 also.

-Technically, VirtualBox implements this by installing an additional hardware 3D driver inside your Windows guest when the Guest Additions are installed.
-This driver acts as an OpenGL hardware driver and reports to Windows that the (virtual) hardware is capable of 3D hardware acceleration.
-When an application in the Windows guest requests hardware acceleration through the OpenGL programming interfaces, these are sent to the host through a special communication tunnel implemented by VirtualBox, and then the host performs the requested 3D operation via the host's OpenGL programming interfaces.
+Technically, VirtualBox implements this by installing an additional hardware 3D driver inside your guest when the Guest Additions are installed.
+This driver acts as an OpenGL hardware driver and reports to the guest operating system that the (virtual) hardware is capable of 3D hardware acceleration.
+When an application in the guest then requests hardware acceleration through the OpenGL programming interfaces, these are sent to the host through a special communication tunnel implemented by VirtualBox, and then the host performs the requested 3D operation via the host's OpenGL programming interfaces.